awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-getting-started.md

 To get started, download the [Titanic dataset](https://www.openml.org/d/40945) and upload it to an S3 bucket in the AWS Region in which you want to complete this demo\.

 If you are a new user of Amazon S3, you can do this using drag and drop in the Amazon S3 console\.
-To learn how, see [Uploading Files and Folders by Using Drag and Drop](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html#upload-objects-by-drag-and-drop) in the Amazon Simple Storage Service Console User Guide\.
+To learn how, see [Uploading Files and Folders by Using Drag and Drop](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html#upload-objects-by-drag-and-drop) in the Amazon Simple Storage Service User Guide\.

 **Important**
 Upload your dataset to an S3 bucket in the same AWS Region you want to use to complete this demo\.